 Revelation 11:18 “And the nations were angry, and thy wrath is come, and the time of the dead, that they should be judged, and that thou shouldest give reward unto thy servants the prophets, and to the saints, and them that fear thy name, small and great; and shouldest destroy them which destroy the earth.”

-Nations were angry - The Greek word used here for nation is 'ethnos', which also carries with it the meaning of Gentile and heathen as translated elsewhere in the New Testament.
-So the nations of the unsaved/heathen are angry, but why?
+Nations were angry - The Greek word used here for nation is “ethnos,”, which also carries with it the meaning of Gentile and heathen as translated elsewhere in the New Testament.
+Compare Psalms 2:1.
+Such will be the condition of the nations prior to the coming of Christ.
+They will band together to oppose the work and people of Christ. (see notes on Revelation 13:12; 14:8) So why are the nations of the unsaved/heathen angry?

 Wrath of the seven last plagues, Revelation 15:1; 16:1.